kwonus/Quelle/Quelle-AVX.md

 These constructs can even be combined.
 For example:

 *"Moses said ...
 Aaron|Miriam"*

-The search criteria above is equivalent to this search:

-*"Moses said ...
-Aaron" + "Moses said ...
-Miriam"*

 In all cases, “...” means “followed by”, but the ellipsis allows other words to appear between "said" and "Aaron".
 Likewise, it allows words to appear between "said" and "Miriam".